JullyAnneM/jdg-sso-biblioteca/README.md

 2. Click on the `No servers are available.
 Click this link to create a new server..` link.
 3. Expand Red Hat JBoss Middleware and choose JBoss Enterprise Application Platform 7.0.
 Enter a server name then click Next.
 2. Create a server adapter to manage starting and stopping the server.
 Keep the defaults and click Next.
 3. Enter a name, for example JBoss EAP 7.0 Runtime.
-Click Browse next to Home Directory and navigate to your JBoss EAP installation directory and then Finish.
+Click `Browse next to Home Directory` and navigate to your JBoss EAP installation directory, then click Finish.

 #### Red Hat JBoss Data Grid
-1. Go to Maven ${user.home}/.m2/ directory.
+1. Go to Maven `${user.home}/.m2` directory.
-2. Check if theres a file named settings.xml.
+2. Check if theres a file named `settings.xml`.
 If not, create one.
 3. Update the settings.xml file as follows:
 ```
 <?xml version="1.0" encoding="UTF-8"?>